EINDEX/logseq-copilot/README.md

 ## Features

-- 🔍 Show Logseq content when you search on popular searching engines via your keywords.
+- 🔍 Show Logseq content when you search on popular search engines via your keywords.
 Now support Google, Bing, Baidu, Yandex, DuckDuckGo, SearX.

 ## Screenshot

 ![](docs/screenshots/screenshot.png)
 ## Usage

-How to use this extension, Please follow below steps:
+How to use this extension, please follow the below steps:

-**Making sure your using Logseq which version above 0.8.18**
+**Make sure you're using Logseq which version above 0.8.18**

 1. Setup your Logeq API server: